All Episodes

 Because I don't sing.

-I'm I'm a wordmaster.
+I'm a word master.

-I'm I'm not a vocalist.
+I'm not a vocalist.

 I'm smart enough to know what I'm dumb at, and singing is at the top of that list, right?

-And he said, All of my equipment is packed up because he's moving.
+And he said, all of my equipment is packed up because he's moving.

 He's moving out of Georgia.